mgmonteleone/imageoptimizer/README.md

    *  /files/[mongoid] - retrieves file by mongoid (returned from the post).
 This endpoint actually redirects to /files/[mongoid][filename] to allow the retrieval with pretty filename.

 # License
-Licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html), if anyone cares :)
+Licensed under GPL 2.0, if anyone cares. :)